rayaanrizwan1234/ws-cwk2-crawl/README.md

 ## Search Ranking Method

-The search results are ranked using **term frequency (TF)**:
+The search results are ranked using **term frequency-inverse document frequency (TF_IDF)**:

 ```
-Relevance Score = Sum of the frequency of each query word on that page
+Score = Sum of the frequency of each query word on that page scaled by the rarity of the word
 ```

 Pages are sorted in descending order of their score, ensuring that the most relevant results appear first.